ComplexSecurity/knowledge-base/docs/protocols/starttls.md

 STARTTLS allows the use of the same port for both encrypted and non-encrypted traffic, simplifying network configurations and supporting backward compatibility.
 It provides a way to encrypt data transmissions without the need for a separate secure port.

 STARTTLS is often described as providing opportunistic encryption, meaning that the encryption is used if both sides support it, but the connection can fall back to plain text if not.
-This can be a vulnerability if a [[Man-in-the-Middle (MitM) attack|man-in-the-middle attack]] is used to strip out the STARTTLS command (a form of downgrade attack).
+This can be a vulnerability if a [man-in-the-middle attack](../security/mitm.md) is used to strip out the STARTTLS command (a form of downgrade attack).

 Proper implementation and certificate validation are crucial.
 Clients should verify server certificates to prevent man-in-the-middle attacks.